synapseweb3/forcerelay/README.md

 ```

 ### Import Secret Key
-Before running Forcerelay, accounts at both sides of blockchains should be prepared and imported.
-In the scenario of Axon and CKB, Forcerelay needs its own Axon and CKB accounts with sufficient tokens.
-Here are steps to import Secp256k1 secret keys:
+Before running Forcerelay, accounts should be prepared on both blockchain networks and imported accordingly.
+In the case of Axon and CKB, Forcerelay needs its own Axon and CKB accounts with a sufficient amount of token balance.
+Follow these steps to import Secp256k1 secret keys:

 ```
 $ forcerelay keys add --chain axon-0 --secret-file <SECRET_KEY_PATH>
 $ forcerelay keys add --chain ckb4ibc-0 --secret-file <SECRET_KEY_PATH>
 ```

-### Connecting and Start Forcerelay
+### Connect and Start Forcerelay
 Establishing IBC channels on both sides of Axon and CKB is required to run Forcerelay:

 ```